NYIT Information Security Policy and Incident Response Procedures

 Departments and other units are responsible for the security of any information they create, manage, or store, and for any information they acquire or access from other college systems (i.e. student records, personnel records, business information).

-Note: The security of applications and data administered by departments and individuals outside of the Information Technology is the responsibility of the administering department.
-Information Technology staff will provide advice and support for implementing security measures when requested.
+Note: The security of applications and data administered by departments and individuals outside of Information Technology Services is the responsibility of the administering department.
+Information Technology Services staff will provide advice and support for implementing security measures when requested.

 Information Custodian Contact Information